 According to Carol Dweck’s research, those who possess growth mindsets are more likely to be successful.
 The growth mindset stimulates one’s drive, willingness, and overall foundation of belief to achieve bigger and better outcomes.
 Our beliefs, conscious or unconscious, can either push you to become better or hold you back from advancements and improvements.

 However, although the benefits of cultivating a growth mindset are clear and significant, why do most people tend to default to a fixed mindset?

 Most of the time, this is because of the fear of failing and insecurities.
-When dealing with setbacks, fixed mindset individuals tend to put the blame on others or negatively criticise themselves, which will eventually lead to unhappy, negative feelings and discourages all kinds of improvements.
+When dealing with setbacks, fixed mindset individuals tend to put the blame on others or criticise themselves, which will eventually lead to unhappy, negative feelings and discourage all kinds of improvements.

-Fortunately, one’s behaviours are not static as long as you are aware of developing your personal growth and determined to change your mindset.
-Start with simple traits like changing your bad habits, your weight and focus on the process, not the results because sometimes the key to success is not giving up to a problem but overcoming it.
+Fortunately, one’s behaviours are not static as long as you are aware of your personal growth and determined to change your mindset.
+Start with simple traits like changing your bad habits and focus on the process, not the results.
+Sometimes, the key to success is not giving up on a problem but overcoming it.